nest/nest-simulator/doc/documentation_workflow.rst

  Please note that the command helpdesk does not work if you have compiled NEST with MPI support, but you have to enter the address of the helpdesk (``file:///</path/to/nest_install_dir>/share/doc/nest/index.html``) manually into the browser.
- Please replace ``/install/path`` with the path under which NEST is installed.
+ Replace ``/install/path`` with the path under which NEST is installed.